eskil/a-star-wx-elixir/README.md

 - [ ] Move a lot of the "hackityhacks" from `astar_wx.ex` to geo.ex.
 - [ ] Align on a single `polygon, point` argument order
-- [ ] The polygon "name" thing needs to be addressed - it def must not be in geo.ex
 - [ ] vector naming, `start, stop`, `src, dst`
 - [ ] Little to no error check of polygon overlap, self-intersection, holes cutting the primary etc.